ssiloti/bep-persistent-credit/one-hop-rep.rst

 sm
 --
 One or more bittorrent messages secured in a crypto box.
 Its payload is the output of the ``crypto_secretbox`` function provided by libsodium_.
 The secret key is the SHA256 hash of the output of the function ``ed25519_key_exchange`` provided by the `ed25519 library`_ using the client's private key and the public key received in the ``identify`` message.
 The nonce MUST be the value sent in the ``nonce`` key of the ``identify`` message plus the number of ``sm`` messages sent before this one.
+For this addition the nonce is interpreted as an integer in big endian byte order.
 This message MUST be ignored if received on a connection which the client has not received an ``identify`` message on.

 known_peers